This Year Could Be Your Hardest Ever

 It dawned on me recently that no one has ever had a pain-free year.

 In fact, I have never met a single person who said, “That was the greatest year of my life.
-I wish I could stay here forever.”
+I wish I could‘ve stayed there forever.”
 Nope.
 Not one.
 Maybe they exist somewhere, I'm just saying I've never met one.
-Instead, every January, I meet and talk to people who are eager to wipe the slate clean and start again.
-We begin each New Year hoping it will be better than the last.
+This is because usually when someone wants to go back to the “good ol’ days,” it’s because they’re juxtaposing it against the current days.
+The hard days.
+Not because the “good ol’ days” were actually the “good ol’ days.”
+They seldom are…even if they’re remembered that way (Ecclesiastes 7:10).

 But what if this year you could know?